jesuzsh/vaqueros/README.md

 dependencies in this project, yet.
 Python projects like to depend on many packages, so a tool to manage your virtual python environment is needed.

+### Step 3: Write code.
+See the following sections for what needs to be done.

 #### Database connectivity
 Here is talk of database connectivity.